Contents

 Heat Loss in Cold Seasons.

-With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
-If you occasionally tidy your windows, you’ll require to clean the skylight more frequently.
-Plus, installing the roof is the only way to clean up the outside of a skylight.
+With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
+If you rarely clean your windows, you’ll require to clean up the skylight more frequently.
+Plus, mounting the roof is the only method to clean the beyond a skylight.

 16-by-16 inches$ 150– $600.